Key considerations and challenges of Intelligent Automation

 a man sat working with multiple screens of code

-Learn how to determine if RPA is right for your organisation
+Learn how to determine if Artificial Intelligence (AI) and Intelligent Automation are the right fit for your organisation

-Robotic Process Automation (RPA) is an extremely powerful way to boost your business’ efficiency – when it’s deployed correctly.
-It’s important to have the right strategies in place to ensure a successful RPA implementation from the get-go.
+Intelligent Automation is an extremely powerful way to boost your business’s efficiency, enhance customer experience, and secure your long-term digital transformation goals.
+However, this transformative power is only realised when these technologies are deployed correctly.
+As a strategic technology leader, it is vital to have the right strategies in place to ensure a successful implementation from the very beginning.

-RPA can be akin to layering concrete onto your existing processes and applications.
-Once automated, change control needs to be considered for the automated processes as well as the applications they run on.
-When thinking about large automation at scale, RPA will be considered a major IT change programme.
+Implementing AI and Intelligent Automation can be akin to layering advanced cognitive capabilities onto your existing processes and legacy applications.
+Once these intelligent workflows are active, you must carefully consider change control for both the automated processes and the underlying applications they interact with.
+When thinking about intelligent automation at scale, you should view it as a major, transformative IT change programme.

-Get your automation transformation off on the right foot with our list of key considerations and challenges you need to keep in mind when determining if RPA is right for your organisation:
+Get your digital transformation off on the right foot.
+We have compiled a list of key considerations and challenges you need to keep in mind when determining if AI and Intelligent Automation are right for your organisation:

 Control and governance